gem5/gem5/CONTRIBUTING.md

 you have modified. **Please refer to the [MAINTAINERS.yaml]( https://github.com/gem5/gem5/blob/stable/MAINTAINERS.yaml) for a comprehensive list of accepted tags**.
-After this colon a short description of the commit must be provided. **This header line must not exceed 65 characters**.
+After this colon a short description of the commit must be provided.
+This short description should be written in the imperative mood and should state what happens when the patch is applied.
+Keep it short and simple.
+Write it in sentence case, preferably with no punctuation.
+**This header line must not exceed 65 characters**.

 After this, a more detailed description of the commit can be added.
 This is inserted below the header, separated by an empty line.
 Including a description